-Students in the Spring 2022 "Introduction to Critical Media" course applied what we learned in the course theoretically to develop creative projects that address re-shoring community, following the COVID-19 pandemic fatigue and fallout.
+Students in the Spring 2022 "Introduction to Critical Media" course applied what we learned in the classroom to develop creative projects around re-energizing and healing community, in the wake of the COVID-19 pandemic fatigue and fallout.

 Leaf Some Love